valgaug/My_Fractals/proposal.md

 ## MVP

-Choose the core feature that most defines your app and you’ll start to tackle first (e.g. "Users should be able to take a picture of a food item with their smartphone and receives a list of recipes based on that ingredient").
+Choose the core feature that most defines your app and you’ll start to tackle first (e.g. "Users should be able to take a picture of a food item with their smartphone and receive a list of recipes based on that ingredient").

 **Answer:**